Mapping the DeFi crime landscape: an evidence-based picture: Results

 In the first scenario, titled \emph{DeFi actor as a target}, we analyzed a total of \NTarget/ crime events.
-Our analysis revealed that the majority of these attacks targeted the \emph{DeFi Protocols} layer, constituting \PTargetStackP/\% of all events.
-The \emph{Cryptoassets} layer was the next most targeted, accounting for \PTargetStackCA/\%.
-The \emph{DeFi Compositions} layer was comparatively less affected, experiencing \PTargetStackCP/\% of the attacks.
-The \emph{Interfaces} to other systems were the subject of \PTargetStackINT/\% of the events, while the \emph{Distributed Ledger Technology} layer represented \PTargetStackDLT/\%.
+Our analysis revealed that the majority of these attacks targeted the \emph{DeFi Protocols} layer, constituting 54.46\% of all events.
+The \emph{Cryptoassets} layer was the next most targeted, accounting for 17.44\%.
+The \emph{DeFi Compositions} layer was comparatively less affected, experiencing 15.12\% of the attacks.
+The \emph{Interfaces} to other systems were the subject of 6.78\% of the events, while the \emph{Distributed Ledger Technology} layer represented 6.20\%.
 Significantly, there were no documented attacks on the foundational \emph{System Infrastructure} or the \emph{User Application} layers.
-It's crucial to highlight that these results denote which layers were attacked based on the category of the actor who bore the financial impact.
-Worth noting is the fact that layers external to the one corresponding to the actor's category can also be affected or exploited during an event.
+This is because we mapped the events according to the main area of operation of the DeFi actor involved, and no ``area of operation" is system infrastructure or user application, even if the event affected these layers.
+Indeed, these results denote which layers were attacked based on the category of the actor who bore the financial impact.
+Also layers external to the one corresponding to the actor's category can be affected or exploited during an event.
 As depicted in Figure~\ref{fig:implications}, third-party DeFi actors might be instrumentalized for an attack.
 For instance, a decentralized exchange (DEX) situated in the protocol layer could be targeted via oracle manipulation, inherently involving the interface layer.

-In the second scenario, titled \emph{DeFi actor as perpetrator}, we examined a total of \NFraudster/ crime events.
-Our findings indicated that actions within the \emph{Cryptoassets} layer, notably custom token contracts, were the primary methods used to target other users, representing an astonishing \PFraudsterStackCA/\% of the events.
-Both the \emph{DeFi Protocols} and \emph{Protocol Compositions} layers were less frequently utilized, each comprising \PFraudsterStackP/\% and \PFraudsterStackCP/\% of the events respectively.
-The \emph{Interfaces} to other systems and the foundational \emph{Distributed Ledger Technology} had minimal involvement of \PFraudsterStackINT/\% and \PFraudsterStackDLT/\%, thus both playing a rather subordinate role in this scenario.
+In the second scenario, titled \emph{DeFi actor as perpetrator}, we examined a total of 422 crime events.
+Our findings indicated that actions within the \emph{Cryptoassets} layer, notably custom token contracts, were the primary methods used to target other users, representing an astonishing 72.75\% of the events.
+Both the \emph{DeFi Protocols} and \emph{Protocol Compositions} layers were less frequently utilized, each comprising 18.01\% and 8.29\% of the events respectively.
+The \emph{Interfaces} to other systems and the foundational \emph{Distributed Ledger Technology} had minimal involvement of 0.24\% and 0.71\%, thus both playing a rather subordinate role in this scenario.